x64dbg/docs/commands/breakpoints-conditional/SetBreakpointCommandCondition.md

 # SetBreakpointCommandCondition

-Set the command condition of a breakpoint.
+Sets the command condition of a software breakpoint.
 When command condition is not specified, the command will be executed when the debugger would break, otherwise it will be executed when the condition is satisfied.

 ## arguments